justinethier/keyva/lsm/Readme.md

 #### Level

 SST files are organized into a series of multiple levels starting at level 0.
+Each level contains more data than the last.
 The maximum number of levels is configurable.

-Files at level 0 may contain overlapping data.
-This is necessary as files are added on-demand as the MemTable reaches capacity:

 ![SST Level 0](../docs/images/lsm-level-0.png "SST Level 0")

-In order to find the most recent value for a key in level 0 each SST file must be checked, starting from the most recent file and working back to the oldest file.
+As shown above files at level 0 may contain overlapping data.
+This is necessary as files are added on-demand as the MemTable reaches capacity.
+Thus in order to find the most recent value for a key in level 0 each SST file must be checked, starting from the most recent file and working back to the oldest file.

 Higher levels are arranged more efficiently.
-Data is guaranteed to be in sorted order across all files in the level.
-So a binary search may be used to find the SST file containing a given key:
+Consider the same data after being merged to level 1:

 ![SST Level 1](../docs/images/lsm-level-1.png "SST Level 1")

+As you can see data is guaranteed to be in sorted order across all files in this level.
+A binary search may be used to find the SST file containing a given key.

 #### Segment